Colin Farrell: How did some of Ireland's biggest names get their start in movies? The answers will surprise you.

 His real breakthrough came in the 1990s with his starring roles in the classic films “Schindler’s List” and “Michael Collins.”

 Pierce Brosnan, who was born in Co.
-Meath, Ireland and moved to London at age 11, began his acting career by enrolling in drama school at the age of 20.
+Meath, Ireland and moved to London at age 11.
+He began his acting career by enrolling in drama school at the age of 20.

 He performed in several West End (the Broadway of London) stage productions, including Franco Zeffirelli's “Fulimena” and Tennessee Williams' “The Red Devil Battery Sign.”